nathanmarz/storm/external/storm-jdbc/README.md

 ### SimpleJdbcMapper
-`storm-jdbc` includes a general purpose `JdbcMapper` implementation called `SimpleJdbcMapper` that can map Storm tuple to a Database row. `SimpleJdbcMapper` assumes that the tuple has fields with same name as the column name in the database table that you intend to write to.
+`storm-jdbc` includes a general purpose `JdbcMapper` implementation called `SimpleJdbcMapper` that can map Storm tuple to a Database row. `SimpleJdbcMapper` assumes that the storm tuple has fields with same name as the column name in the database table that you intend to write to.

 To use `SimpleJdbcMapper`, you simply tell it the tableName that you want to write to and provide a hikari configuration map.